joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/application-design-for-database-performance.md

 the SQLStatement instance outside a function so that the instance persists in memory.
 For example, declare the SQLStatement instance as a member variable in an ActionScript class or as a non-function variable in a JavaScript file.
-You can then set the statement’s parameter values and call its `execute()` method when you want to actually run the query.
+You can then set the statement's parameter values and call its `execute()` method when you want to actually run the query.

 ![](../img/tip_help.png) Use database indexes to improve execution speed for data comparing and sorting.
-When you create an index for a column, the database stores a copy of that column’s data.
+When you create an index for a column, the database stores a copy of that column's data.
 The copy is kept sorted in numeric or alphabetical order.
 The sorting allows the database to quickly match values (such as when using the equality operator) and sort result data using the `ORDER BY` clause.